Top topics

 Elections 2023

-The Liberal Democrats won an increased majority at last week’s election and will continue to form the City Council’s administration until May 2027.
+The Liberal Democrats won an increased majority at last week’s election and will continue to form the city council’s administration until May 2027.
 Cllr Stephen Robinson and Cllr Marie Goldman have been confirmed as the Lib Dem Group Leader and Deputy Leader.
 They, and the council’s other cabinet members, will be nominated to lead Chelmsford City Council for a second term on 24 May.

 full City Council election took place on 4 May, with eligible residents in all 24 wards in the district able to vote for city councillors for their area.
 The average turnout across the district was 32.33% and the political balance of the council is now as follows: